4d/docs/website/translated_docs/es/ViewPro/method-list.md

 * If the data passed to the command is a collection of scalar values, it must contain a collection of subcollections:

   * The first-level collection contains subcollections of values.
-Each subcollection defines a row.
+Cada subcolección define una línea.
 Each subcollection defines a row.
 The number of values in the first subcollection determines how many columns are created.
   * The subcollections' indices are used as column titles.
   * Each subcollection defines cell values for the row.
 Values can be `Integer`, `Real`, `Boolean`, `Text`, `Date`, `Null`, `Time` or `Picture`.
 A `Time` value must be an a object containing a time attribute, as described in [VP SET VALUE](#vp-set-value).